Parkusisafk/PikaDaKlient/README.md

 - Custom tracker screen as seen above to keep track of progress and if the bot is stuck/broken

+- Oh Ya it can also do captchas as well

 ## Usage

 Set up Idea, change path of pikaclick.exe to your path, build the mod, run on vers 1.21.8 fabric